FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 bash <(curl -sL https://raw.githubusercontent.com/FlowFuse/device-agent/main/service/raspbian-install-device-agent.sh)
 ```

-## Linking the Device Agent to Your FlowFuse Team:
+## Linking the Device Agent to Your FlowFuse Team

-Now, before you begin developing applications with FlowFuse running on the device, you need the device to be configured with a token to identify itself on flowfuse.
+Now, before you begin developing applications with FlowFuse running on the device, you need the device to be configured with a token to identify itself on FlowFuse.
 To register and generate configuration details, visit `flowfuse.com`, log in with your ID and password, or if you don't have an account, create one, and then follow the steps below:

 ### Generating "Device Configuration"